 I love cheese.
 There’s pretty much nothing I won’t eat (or at least try) when it comes to it.
 I know there are a load of rules about what should be on an ideal cheeseboard, but for us, it’s all about enjoying what we like.

 Whilst a board full of cheese would be great for me, it is nice to throw a few other things into the mixture, especially as Jan doesn’t even like cheese!

 After all, who says you can’t stick some pate on a cheese board?
 Okay, so strictly speaking it’s more of a diy cheese board / charcuterie board / serving platter, but no matter what you call it, it works really well when you have a lot of different food to serve when you have friends over.

-Part of the reason we like to diy is because it enables us to get exactly what we want and this diy cheese board (although we did strictly speaking have it made) is the perfect example.
+Part of the reason we like to DIY is that it enables us to get exactly what we want and this DIY cheese board (although we did strictly speaking have it made) is the perfect example.

 Do you love cheese as much as I do?
-Do you have a favorite cheese?
+Do you have a favourite cheese?
 Are you guilty of having loads of kitchen gadgets that you don’t use?